aribamin/MongoMessenger/README.md

 Note
 Please ensure that all required files and configurations are set up according to the project specifications to ensure smooth execution of the code.
 If you encounter any issues, refer to the report or reach out to the group members for assistance. <br />

-# AI Agents
-We did not utilize any AI tools for this project.

-# Collaborations
-We declare that we did not collaborate with anyone else.